 The best time to write a buy-sell agreement is when you establish the business, not right before you plan to sell it.
 In the text of the agreement, specify what will happen if one of the owners retires, dies, becomes disabled, or chooses to sell his or her share of the company.
 A business contract lawyer is the best person to help you understand all the possible scenarios for which you must provide in the agreement.

 An effective buy-sell agreement for a business can help prevent legal disputes and can ensure a smooth transition of ownership.
 These agreements require the expertise of a business contract attorney like Steve Welle.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.